Decongestants – OTC Relief for Congestion

 Can OTC decongestants cause problems with any other medicines I take?

 Decongestants can interact with many other medicines you take.
-If you take any of the medicines listed below, contact your healthcare provider before taking a decongestant:
+If you take any of the medicines listed below, contact your healthcare provider or pharmacist before taking a decongestant:

 - Diet pills